Bank of America Premium Rewards card review

 Which cards compete with the Bank of America Premium Rewards?

 When it comes to low fee fixed value cards, the obvious comparison is the Capital One Venture Rewards card.
 It has a $95 annual fee and it offers a similar simple earning structure of 2 miles per dollar on all purchases.

 In terms of a pure cash-back card, the Venture is more restricted — you can only use Capital One miles to erase eligible travel purchases from your statement.
 However, you can also transfer your miles to 17 different travel partners, allowing you to pick and choose between fixed value redemptions and transferable points all in a single card.

-The Capital One Venture also offers a 50,000 mile bonus (worth at least $500 in travel) after spending $3,000 on purchases in the first three months.
-On the surface that’s worth the same $500 as the Premium Rewards card, but you could squeeze more from Capital One miles value by transferring those miles to the right Capital One transfer partners.
+The Capital One Venture currently offers 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.
+You could squeeze more from Capital One miles value by transferring those miles to the right Capital One transfer partners.

 The Bank of America Premium Rewards credit card has a lot of things going for it: A stronger sign-up bonus than most cash-back cards, generous perks and statement credits that more than offset the small annual fee, and a variable earning structure that gets more rewarding the more you bank with Bank of America.